PhoenixTales/wiki.gothicarchive.org/locations.md

   - `Inf_Mst_FM` from 0.56c alpha
 - `The Free Mine is said to contain a passage into deeper, unexplored caves.` (`Inf_Nov_FM`)
 - `beware of the lower level, there are all sorts of creatures hanging around there` (`Inf_Org_FM`)
+  - the _Minecrawler Queen_ nest was supposed to be there
+- in the final release, meshes of the _Old Mine_ and the _Free Mine_ were swapped

 ## Mountain Fortress
 - added late in development